Add country charm to your outdoor space

 When choosing flowers for your country garden, decide if you want pastels for a soothing look, or if you’d prefer to create a more energetic style with bolder, more vibrant colours.
 We advise planting both perennials and annuals so you have something beautiful to look at, all year long.

-Sweet pea, a fast-growing annual climber, is strongly scented and comes in a range of colours.
-They’ll give you flowers throughout summer and early autumn – plant them in well-drained soil that gets full sunshine.
-Another flower that grows throughout the summer and into autumn, plus comes in a range of bold colours is the dahlia.
-This perennial is bushy, quite hardy and will look great in your sunny borders.
+Sweet pea (Lathyrus odoratus), a fast-growing annual climber, is strongly scented and comes in a range of colours.
+They produce flowers throughout summer and early autumn and are well-suited to cutting.
+Another flower that grows throughout the summer and into autumn, plus comes in a range of bold colours is the Dahlia (pictured).
+This perennial is bushy, quite hardy and looks great in sunny borders.

-When it comes to trees, sliver birches are a top choice, with their gorgeous liver-white bark that develops black cracks in it as it ages.
-It will also give you yellow catkins (clusters of flowers on a spike) in spring.
-Or why not choose the classic British apple tree?
-Plant it in sunny, or partially shady area, and it will give you juicy apples from September to October.
+Add some height with a tree.
+Silver birches (Betula pendula) make an eye-catching choice with their liver-white bark that develops black cracks as it ages.
+It also grows yellow catkins (clusters of flowers on a spike) in spring.
+Or why not choose the classic British apple tree (Malus domestica)?
+Plant it in a sunny, or partially shady area, and it will produce juicy apples from September to October.
 If you have the space, plant another variety of apple tree nearby.
 They’ll then cross-pollinate and you’ll get more apples from both.

-For a touch of romance, think rustic arches, arbours or pergolas surrounded by, and even partially covered with, flowers and foliage.
-Put seating in a sunny corner where you can sit and enjoy nature in full bloom, read a book or just have a cup of tea.
-If you don't have the space for these garden structures, consider trellis.
-This can be added to the top of existing fencing or used by itself.
-It adds intricate detailing and also a favourite spot for climbing plants.
+Add more timber warmth with rustic arches, arbours or pergolas surrounded by, and even partially covered with, flowers and foliage.
+And if you don't have the space for these garden structures, consider trellis.
+This can be added to the top of existing fencing or used by itself to inject some intricate detailing and also a favourite spot for climbing plants.

-If you have limited space to create your rustic garden, stock up on pots and containers to bring the floral fun to your outdoor space.
-Choose them in varying sizes, shapes and styles to keep things looking unfussy and, where possible, add planters and raised beds for visual impact at different heights.
-Combine this with plants of varying heights and colours, and to make them a visual delight.
+If you’re limited for room in your country garden, stock up on pots and containers to bring the floral fun to your outdoor space.
+Available in a range of shapes and sizes, they help make the most of every nook and cranny, and, when used in numbers, can make any space feel like a rich and flourishing garden.
+Choose varying styles to keep things looking unfussy and, where possible, add planters and raised beds for visual impact at different heights.